First Published: 21st of August, 2016 by Patrick Carpen.Last updated: December 20, 2022 at 20:46 pm

 What to Do when You Travel to Berbice

-If you travel to Berbice as a tourist, you may want to check out the historical Albion Sugar Estate which has been grinding away since immemorial.
+If you travel to Berbice as a tourist, you may want to check out the historical Albion Sugar Estate which has been grinding away since time immemorial.
 Visit the No. 63 Beach on the Corentyne.
-Go up the Mahaica River to Moraikobai Village in Region 5.
+Go up the Mahaica River to Moraikobai Village – the only indigenous village in Region 5.
 Stop for a bite at Spready’s Snackette at Port Mourant, and visit Orella Village close to the Suriname border.

 You may also want to check out the luscious and scenic rice fields in Black Bush Polder, take a few pictures on the Skeldon Seawall and visit the Port Mourant and Skeldon Markets.